sravps7/sravps7.github.io/index.md

 Feel free to reach out!
 I would be very happy and would try my best to respond to you as soon as possible.

 The best way to contact me is to <a target="_blank" href="https://mail.google.com/mail/?view=cm&fs=1&tf=1&to=sravps7@gmail.com&body=my-text">mail me</a>.
 I usually reply pretty quicky on email.

+Otherwise, you could contact me on [Facebook]( https://www.facebook.com/sravan.patchala ).

+Also, do go through my [LinkedIn]( https://in.linkedin.com/in/sravan-patchala-5a0572104 ), [GitHub]( https://github.com/sravps7 ) and [Quora]( https://www.quora.com/profile/Sravan-Patchala ) profiles to know more about me.